NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/topics_notes.md

 ### hasing
-Hashing is a technique used to map data of arbitrary size to fixed-size values using a function called a hash function
+Hashing is a technique used to map data of arbitrary size to fixed-size values using a function called a hash function.

+**Hashing is used to solve searching, insertion, and lookup problems efficiently.
+It allows near-constant time operations, making it extremely useful in a wide range of real-world computing tasks.**

 in this mainly we have two things
 1. hash function - A function that converts input data into a fixed-size hash value.